Gainesville, Florida: Education

-The Gainesville urban area is served by Alachua County Public Schools, which has 75 different institutions in the county, most in the Gainesville area.
+Public schools are operated by the Alachua County Public Schools school district.
 Gainesville is also home to the University of Florida and Santa Fe College.
-The University of Florida is a major financial boost to the community, and UF athletic events, including SEC football games, create hundreds of thousands of dollars in additional revenue.
 According to a 2019 study by the university's Institute of Food and Agricultural Sciences, the university contributed $16.9 billion to Florida's economy and was responsible for over 130,000 jobs in the 2017–2018 fiscal year.
+Its economic contributions include UF athletic events, such as SEC football games.

 Desegregation

-Gainesville's schools began desegregating in the 1960s and its high schools were integrated from 1968 to 1970, the "colored" schools having been either closed or integrated.
+Gainesville's schools began desegregating in the 1960s.
+Its high schools were integrated from 1968 to 1970, with "colored" schools closed or integrated.

 Elementary schools

 Middle schools

 Middle schools in the county run from 6th to 8th grades.